Your browser is out of date.

 City of Balasagun (Site of Burana)

-The empty landscape surrounding the Burana tower makes it hard to imagine that more than a thousand years ago this place was one of the largest urban centres in Central Asia under the name of the city of Balasagun.
-Under the rule of the Kharakanid empire, Balasagun was thriving as one of the first muslim settlements in Central Asia.
-In fact, the Burana Tower was originally built to serve as a minaret, tall enough to be used as a spot for the prayer calls.
-In the 11th century, when Balasagun was a living city, the tower stood up to forty metres tall, much more imposing than today’s twenty-four metres.
-The tower got shorter with time due to a number of earthquakes over the years.
+The empty landscape surrounding Burana Tower makes it hard to imagine that more than a thousand years ago this place was one of the largest urban centres in Central Asia, under the name of the city of Balasagun.
+Under the rule of the Kharakanid Empire, Balasagun was thriving as one of the first Muslim settlements in Central Asia.
+In fact, Burana Tower was originally built to serve as a minaret, tall enough to be used as a spot for the prayer calls.
+In the 11th century, when Balasagun was a busy city, the tower stood up to 40 metres tall (much more imposing than today’s 24 metres).
+The tower got shorter over the years due to a number of earthquakes.

 One of the most iconic Silk Road images you can find anywhere in the world today © Labusova Olga / Shutterstock